 The Pinot Gris was hand harvested in wooden crates.
 Grapes are fermented in thermo-regulated tuns for one to four months and matured on the lees for eight months.

-Golden yellow in colour with copper inflections.
-The nose is intense with aromas of honey, fudge, roasted nuts and smoke.
+Golden yellow in colour with golden inflections.
+The nose is charming with aromas of cashews, hazelnuts, patisserie, and smoke.
 On the palate the wine is full bodied and soft with exceptional freshness.
 The Pinot Gris Grand Cru Kitterlé is extremely complex and rich with a long, refreshing finish.

-Delicious with poultry dishes such as guinea fowl in morel sauce with chopped hazelnuts and pear, as well as with cheeses such as Comté or Beaufort.
+Delicious with dishes such as honey glazed pork, beef cheek served with prunes, or cheeses such as Comté or Beaufort.

 AOC Alsace Grand Cru